 Explore the efficiency of your organization and architecture with respect to Conway’s Law.

 Getting started with CodeScene is very easy.
-Log in with your GitHub account and you immediately have your repositories available for analysis.
+Log in with your GitHub or Bitbucket account and you immediately have your repositories available for analysis.
 We require as little access as needed, and source code is only stored temporarily during analysis.

 The research and ideas of Adam Tornhill and its embodiment in the Empear toolset has got to be the most significant contribution in the last 10 years to how we understand the evolution of code.
 The intersection of social behaviour with architecture reflected in lines of code changing over time speaks directly to the economics of software development in a manner that is accessible to developers and executive decision makers.